Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 With the structure repositioned, I apply the fat to the areas that need volume: temples, cheekbones, nasolabial fold, marionette lines, mandibular contour.
 The nanofat is distributed superficially across the entire face to stimulate skin regeneration.

-Through the submental incision, I access the deep structures of the neck.
+Through the submental incision, I access the deep structures of the neck to perform the deep neck lift.
 I remove subplatysmal fat, treat the digastric muscles when necessary, and bring the platysma bands closer together in the midline.
 The lateral dissection connects with the facial dissection, allowing for the elevation of the platysma in continuity with the SMAS.

 Deep plane dissection